 It’s configurable in a multitude of ways, including creating a desk.
 It’s also free standing with adjustable feet, so perfect as a room divider.

-Another contemporary favourite is the Muuto Stacked Modular System – we have it at home.
-The units come in white or ash, with or without a backboard, and can be arranged and rearranged as you choose, either floor standing or wall mounted.
+Another contemporary favourite is the Muuto Stacked Modular System – we have it at home and love its versatility.
+The units come in white or ash, with or without a backboard.
+And the biggest bonus, apart from their clean, Scandi style?
+They can be arranged and rearranged as you choose, either floor standing or wall mounted.

 When buying storage containers it pays to choose items that are compatible and offer flexible storage solutions.